liviambmiranda/Governance_VBE_VE/README.md

 - **Administrative Efficiency**:
   - Quantifies the number of voting iterations that meet the minimum quorum, representing the **system's rate of valid decisions** after iterations.

-- **Token Distribution**:
-  - Analyzes the cumulative token distribution after each voting iteration that meets the minimum quorum.

 ### Code:

 - The full simulation model and analysis scripts can be found in [Simulation_Model](Simulation_Model).